gudmojo/background-script/README.md

 # background-script
-A script to run stuff in the background, even if you disconnect from the server
+A bash script to run stuff in the background, even if you disconnect from the server.
+Useful when `ssh` remoting into servers and executing long running commands

 Usage:

-1. apt install moreutils
+1. `apt install moreutils`
-2. Modify job.sh to run any long-running commands you wish to execute
+2. Modify `job.sh` to run any long-running commands you wish to execute
-3. ./run.sh
+3. `./run.sh`
-4. View the output in job.log
+4. View the output in `job.log`

 Advantages: